rossmawd/tech-test-material/README.md

 - I've opted to use the Tailwind CSS framework and the Material component library to speed up development

 - I used the AngularCLI to generate components (`ng g c <name>`) to prevent silly mistakes and save time

+## Things needed to make Production ready

+- setting up pre-commit and pre-push hooks to enforce linting and code standards
+- re-evaluate combination of TailwindCSS and MaterialUI, as I've experienced some potential typography conflicts